2810 Premiere Parkway, Ste 500

 Duluth, GA 30097

-To schedule a time to speak to a Kadiant representative about if our services are right for your family:
+Schedule a time to speak with a Kadiant representative to learn more about our services:

 Request more info:

 ABA therapy, or applied behavior analysis, is a therapy that can help people overcome challenges associated with social interaction, communication and learning skills.
 Therapists use positive reinforcement in this therapy to help individuals learn the skills needed to improve their day-to-day lives.

 ABA is a main form of therapy for children with autism spectrum disorder, but therapists also use it for those who have anxiety disorders, brain injuries, anger issues or substance abuse.